-The Trust was set up in 1998 in memory of Charlie Waller, a young man who committed suicide whilst suffering from depression.
+The Trust was set up in 1998 in memory of Charlie Waller, a young man who took his own life whilst suffering from depression.
 Shortly after his death, his family founded the Trust in order to educate young people on the importance of staying mentally well and how to do so.

 Over the years the Trust has grown into an independent charity that works with partners in the health service, education and the private sector across the country.
 We also work with other charities and family trusts with similar aims and backgrounds.

 To the outside world Charlie Waller had everything to live for, a successful career, good friends and a loving family.
-In September 1997 Charlie committed suicide at the age of 28.
+In September 1997 Charlie took his own life at the age of 28.
 He was suffering from depression and no longer had the strength to cope with life.
 Shortly after this tragic event his family founded The Charlie Waller Memorial Trust.

 The aim of the Trust is to increase awareness of the signs and the dangers of depression amongst young people and to encourage those who may be depressed to seek help.
 It also encourages those that are well to pick up the symptoms in others and persuade them to get help.